gardener/etcd-druid/docs/proposals/04-etcd-member-custom-resource.md

 ### Goals

-* Introduce `EtcdMember` custom resource.
+* Introduce `EtcdMember` custom resource via which each etcd-member can publish information about its state.
+This enables druid to deterministically orchestrate out-of-turn operations like compaction, defragmentation, volume management etc.

-* Enhance [etcd-backup-restore](https://github.com/gardener/etcd-backup-restore) to publish member specific information by updating `EtcdMember` resource.
+* Define and capture states, sub-states and deterministic transitions amongst states of an etcd-member.

-* Today [leases](https://kubernetes.io/docs/concepts/architecture/leases/) are misused to share member-specific information with etcd-druid.
+* Today [leases](https://kubernetes.io/docs/concepts/architecture/leases/) are *misused* to share member-specific information with druid.
 Their usage to share member state [leader, follower, learner], member-id, snapshot revisions etc should be removed.

 ### Non-Goals